|Characteristics, structure and resources of the sector|

 The government has recognized the importance of regulation to ensure the sustainable development of aquaculture, an unregulated and uncontrolled aquaculture sector will inevitably lead to many environmental, economical and social problems.
 All the rules and regulations relating to aquaculture are set within one framework that is transparent, enforceable and interlinked with other laws and regulations applicable within the Kingdom as well as relevant international law.

 The Royal Decree on Exploitation and Utilization of the Marine Resources, issued in 2002, has provisions for controlling the culture of organisms using aquaculture such as licensing and quality issues.
-According to the law, a company may not undertake any aquaculture activities without permission from the authorized government body (Directorate of Marine Resources).
+According to the law, a company may not undertake any aquaculture activities without permission from the authorized government body (Directorate of Fisheries).
 It also controls the collection of seed from the wild.
 Aquaculture laws and regulations in Bahrain are constantly revised and up-dated in conformity with international standards and requirements.
 A new law will be endorsed soon, the country is also a participant in the common GCC fisheries law to be endorsed in the near future.

 The government's strategy is designed to guide the sustainable growth and management of Bahrain's aquatic resources for the production of high quality fish and seafood, also for the generation of wealth and employment for the local population.
 All strategy initiatives are being designed to promote sustainable development -"development that meets the needs of the present without compromising the ability of future generations to meet their own needs."